goodminton-ag/languager/README.md

 For more details see the file LICENSE or visit the page [http://www.apache.org/licenses/LICENSE-2.0](http://www.apache.org/licenses/LICENSE-2.0)

-# How it works - Case study
+# How it works - Study case
 Let's say you have a Magento Shop available in 3 countries each in different languages:
 * Germany - German, English
 * France - French, English